6 Beautiful Scenic Drives on the Big Island of Hawaii

 The Mauna Loa Road is a scenic drive that winds its way up the slopes of Mauna Loa, the largest volcano in the world.
 This drive offers visitors an opportunity to experience the stunning beauty of what becomes of a volcanic landscape over time, while also providing opportunities for short hikes and wildlife viewing.

 Note: in 2022 Mauna Loa had an eruption after being silent for many years.
 This is NOT visible from the Mauna Loa Lookout Road, but is on the north side of Mauna Loa.
+As of fall 2024 much of this road is closed while work is completed.

 One of the short hikes worth taking on the Mauna Loa Road is the Kipuka Puaulu Trail.
 Known as the Bird Trail, this half-mile trail winds through a lush forest that has been spared from lava flows.
 Along the way, hikers can see a variety of native birds and plants, including the ‘Apapane (red and black bird), the ‘I‘iwi (also red and black, related to the ‘apapane), and the Koa tree.
 This short hike is perfect for families with young children or anyone looking for an easy walk in a beautiful natural setting.